pingidentity/terraform-provider-pingone/docs/resources/user.md

 Optional:

 - `status` (String) A string that specifies the status of the account lifecycle.
 Options are `ACCOUNT_OK`, `VERIFICATION_REQUIRED`.
 This property value is only allowed to be set when importing a user to set the initial account status.
 If the initial status is set to `VERIFICATION_REQUIRED` and an email address is provided, a verification email is sent.
+This field is immutable and will trigger a replace plan if changed.
 - `suppress_verification_code` (Boolean) A boolean that specifies whether to suppress the verification code when the user is imported and the `status` is set to `VERIFICATION_REQUIRED`.
 If this property is set to `true`, no verification email is sent to the user.
 If this property is omitted or set to `false`, a verification email is sent automatically to the user.
+This field is immutable and will trigger a replace plan if changed.

 ## Import